CANADIAN CONTEST (SWEEPSTAKES) LAW

 “Pursuant to section 74.06 of the Act, in contests designed to promote a product or business interest, adequate and fair disclosure must be made of certain information, including facts which materially affect the chances of winning. … The Bureau takes the position that all required disclosures must be displayed in such a way that they are likely to be read.
 In the context of representations made on-line, what is considered adequately displayed will depend on the format and design of the Web site.
 For example, a notice of a contest should not require readers to take an active step, such as sending an e-mail or placing a phone call, in order to obtain the required information.
 The Bureau does not consider clicking on a clearly labelled hyperlink as being an ‘active step.’”

 In addition to the promotional contest provisions in the Competition Act, the federal Criminal Code also governs the operation of contests in Canada.
-Section 206 contains certain lottery related offences, while section 207 provides certain exceptions.
-Generally speaking, the Criminal Code makes it a criminal offence to operate illegal lotteries, as defined and set out by the offences under section 206.
+Section 206 contains certain lottery related offences.
+Generally, the Criminal Code makes it a criminal offence to operate illegal lotteries, as defined and set out by the offences under section 206.

 At common law, illegal lotteries had been defined as consisting of: (i) a prize, (ii) chance and (iii) consideration (i.e., something of value provided by contestants as a condition for eligibility or participation).
 These core elements of illegal lotteries are now codified (although inconsistently) in section 206 of the Code.